Penguronik/circuits_project/README.md

 ## Project Architecture
 To add:
 - Picture of/some basic guidance of OOP and inheritances/containments architecture
+- Maybe turn the flow of a bit from input to output into a flowchart as well and make it horizontally progressing flowchart to make it look nicer on the screen

 #### Example: The flow of a bit from input to output
 1. The bit is taken from an input source and is stored as a state on a input component